- Windows NT 4.0 Workstation

 Ensure that you repeat the creation of this file for all web sites on your server.

 Now that Analog has been configured, the last step is to schedule it to run.
 The simplest way to do this is to use a batch script and the Windows task scheduler.

 With some creative scripting (exampled below) you can configure the scheduled job to crawl through the d:\sites folder looking for site-level analog.cfg files to parse through to the Analog CE executable.

 The example below should be saved via Windows Notepad as d:\parser\GenerateStats.cmd

 This script searches all sub-folders offor the presence of an analog.cfg file e.g. d:\sites\www.mydomain.com\analog.cfg.
 If it finds one it ensures that there is an appropriate output directory (\web\stats) and then runs the Analog CE executable using the baseline configuration (this is implicit) as well as the local site-level analog.cfg configuration file (explicit) to produce the report.

 The report will be output as specified in the site-level analog.cfg.

 Any Analog parser errors will be written into the d:\sites\www.mydomain.com folder as analog.log, allowing for analysis by the client.

-In Windows Task Scheduler (found on the start menu) simply create a basic task that will run d:\parser\GenerateStats.cmd ever day, 12 hours, 6 hours (or at whatever interval you require)
+In Windows Task Scheduler, create a basic task that will run d:\parser\GenerateStats.cmd ever day, 12 hours, 6 hours (or at whatever interval you require).

 Once complete, as you add new web sites (and their associated site-level analog.cfg files) or remove old ones they will automatically be picked-up and parsed through the statistics engine without any administrative intervention.